shreyaganti/FireFlighter/FireFlighter/doc/README.txt

 Class List:
 * (DONE) WaterSpray: represents a single spray of water, which the plane can shoot at the fires
 * (DONE) Airplane: represents an airplane, which has an x,y coordinate, a velocity in the horizontal direction, a downward gravitational acceleration, many WaterSprays, and a Cockpit
+* (DONE) Runway: represents a runway, which has an x,y coordinate, where the plane takes off and lands
 * (DONE) Fire: represents an animated forest fire, that the plane has to extinguish with its WaterSprays
 * (NOT DONE) Weather (abstract class): represents a weather phenomenon and stores the strength and duration of the phenomenon
 * (NOT DONE) Wind, Lightning, Rain: extends Weather and represents different kinds of weather phenomena with differing impacts (lightning causes damage while wind causes turbulence)
 * (DONE) Background: represents the scenery behind the plane as Images (depending on the complexity could also be a moving background) and contains Fires
 * (DONE) Image: represents an Image with an x,y coordinate
 * (DONE) FlightSimulation: represents the simulation of the flight (2d view), containing the Airplane, Weather, and Background objects
-* (NOT DONE) LocationTracker: represents a real-time tracker, which contains a geographic map of the plane’s route from source to destination and keeps track of where the plane is at
+* (DONE) LocationTracker: represents a real-time tracker, which contains a geographic map of the plane’s route from source to destination and keeps track of where the plane is
 * (DONE) Dial: represents a circular dial, which has incrementally spaced values and a hand pointing to the current measurement (for speed, altitude, etc..)
 * (DONE) Cockpit: represents a pilot’s cockpit, which has Dial objects and a LocationTracker object
 * (DONE) InstructionsPanel: extends JPanel and represents the drawing surface where the initial instructions are provided, where user can select source and destination airports, and where user can start the game